SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaRaces.md

 * Infernal Legacy

 You know the Produce Flame cantrip.
 When you reach level 3, you can cast the Hellish Rebuke spell as a level 2 spell once with this trait, and regain the ability to do so again when you finish a long rest.
 When you reach level 5, you can cast the Darkness spell once with this trait, and regain the ability to do so again when you finish a long rest.
 Charisma is your spellcasting ability for these spells.

+# 18. - Tiefling

+One of their ancestors sold his soul to a fiend from the Outer Planes and now all his offspring carry the taint of fiendish blood.
+Their bodies reflect this inheritance, which leads many to distrust them at first sight.
+Because of these prejudices, most tieflings live reclusive lives in tightly knit communities.

+## Level 1

+* Asmodeus Attribute Increase

+Intelligence +1

+* Asmodeus Magic

+You know the Dancing Lights cantrip.
+At 3rd level you learn Hellish Rebuke and at 5th level, Darkness.
+Both can be used once per long rest.

+# 19. - Tiefling

+One of their ancestors sold his soul to a fiend from the Outer Planes and now all his offspring carry the taint of fiendish blood.
+Their bodies reflect this inheritance, which leads many to distrust them at first sight.
+Because of these prejudices, most tieflings live reclusive lives in tightly knit communities.

+## Level 1

+* Mephistopheles Attribute Increase

+Dexterity +1

+* Mephistopheles Magic

+You know the Fire Bolt cantrip.
+At 3rd level you learn Burning Hands and at 5th level, Flame Blade.
+Both can be used once per long rest.

+# 20. - Tiefling

+One of their ancestors sold his soul to a fiend from the Outer Planes and now all his offspring carry the taint of fiendish blood.
+Their bodies reflect this inheritance, which leads many to distrust them at first sight.
+Because of these prejudices, most tieflings live reclusive lives in tightly knit communities.

+## Level 1

+* Zariel Attribute Increase

+Strength +1

+* Zariel Magic

+You know the Sunlit Blade cantrip.
+At 3rd level you learn Searing Smite and at 5th level, Branding Smite.
+Both can be used once per long rest.

+# 21. - Tiefling

+One of their ancestors sold his soul to a fiend from the Outer Planes and now all his offspring carry the taint of fiendish blood.
+Their bodies reflect this inheritance, which leads many to distrust them at first sight.
+Because of these prejudices, most tieflings live reclusive lives in tightly knit communities.

+## Level 1

+* Ability Score Increase

+Charisma + 2

+* Darkvision

+See normally in dim light, and in natural darkness as if in dim light.

+* Hellish Resistance

+You have resistance to fire damage.

+* Move

+6◎